Unified Development Code

 For each section in the proposed new code, there is a citation of the applicable existing code number in parentheses and italicized.

 Last June, the City distributed a brief questionnaire regarding many of the recommendations made for phase one.
-A complete tally and list of comments from that effort are available here, but to summarize:
+To summarize:

 The Community Development Department is currently in the process of updating Bozeman's Development Code.
 The intent is that the Development Code clearly communicate the community's expectations for development as expressed in the Community Plan.
 The purposes of the 2015 Development Code Update are to: